yanastasia/ActingEurope_dev/RENDER_DEPLOYMENT.md

 ---

-**Note**: This setup uses the free tier of Render services.
+**Note**: This setup uses the free tier of both Render and Supabase services.
+The combination provides:
+- **Render**: Free web service hosting with automatic deployments
+- **Supabase**: Free PostgreSQL database with 500MB storage, connection pooling, and comprehensive dashboard
+- **Benefits**: Better database management tools, built-in connection pooling, and real-time monitoring

 For production applications with higher traffic, consider upgrading to paid plans for better performance and reliability.